TrotylTN/xFS/testcase.md

 2018-04-25 00:00:50.934221: File "Project3.pdf" from 192.168.3.3:5102 downloaded successfully
 Successfully downloaded
 ~~~
-Now, it tried 3 times to get the file downloaded.
+It tried 3 times to get the file downloaded.

 ##### Enter `updatelist` in  to let the tracking server know Client 4 has `Project3.pdf`
-Currently, All nodes except Client 3 have had the file `Project3.pdf`.
+At this point, all nodes except Client 3 had had the file `Project3.pdf`.
 ##### Closed all other clients except Client 3
 ##### Enter `download Project3.pdf` in Client 3
 ~~~